nfdi4plants/Swate/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 10]
  - OS Version [e.g. 1809]
  - MS Excel: [e.g. Excel Desktop, Excel Online]
- - MS Excel version [only for Excel Desktop, e.g. 2.2.101]
+ - MS Excel version [only for Excel Desktop]

 **Additional context**
 Add any other context about the problem here, like ideas for a solution.